1. Nagaland Governor launches women's helpline number '181'

-4. Mahashangarh declared as the SARRC cultural capital for 2016-17
+4. Mahashangarh declared as the SAARC cultural capital for 2016-17

 i.
-Mahasthangarh, the 3rd century BC archaeological site in Bogra, Bangladesh, has been declared as the South Asian Association of Regional Cooperation (SARRC) cultural capital for the year 2016-17.
+Mahasthangarh, the 3rd century BC archaeological site in Bogra, Bangladesh, has been declared as the South Asian Association of Regional Cooperation (SAARC) cultural capital for the year 2016-17.

 iii.
 The South Asian Association for Regional Cooperation (SAARC) is an economic and political organization of eight countries in Southern Asia.
 In terms of population, its sphere of influence is the largest of any regional organization: almost 1.5 billion people, the combined population of its member states.

 5. Colombia and FARC rebels sign historic ceasefire deal to end 50-year conflict

 i.
 The Colombian government and FARC guerrillas have declared the final day of one of the world’s oldest wars with the signing of a ceasefire agreement to end more than 50 years of bloodshed.

 ii.
 The signing ceremony held at Havana was witnessed by Colombian president Juan Manuel Santos, FARC chief Timoleón Timochenko Jiménez, the UN secretary general, Ban Ki-moon, Cuban president, Raúl Castro and Venezuela’s head of state, Nicolás Maduro.

 iii.
 The announcement is seen as one of the last steps before a full peace deal is signed, which is expected within weeks via a referendum.
 The formal peace talks for the deal were started three years ago, in October 2012, in the Cuban capital.

 6. ADB extends $500-million loan for river bridge in Bihar